stridecolossus/jove-blog/blog/part-2-triangle/render-pass.md

 }
 ```

+The purpose of the `index` field is detailed below.

-The descriptor for each attachment reference is populated thus:
+The descriptor for each reference is populated thus:

 ```java
 void populate(VkAttachmentReference ref) {